imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/1_preprocessing.md

 At this point the mesh generation is complete.
 The mesh consists of:
  - Background mesh with a cell size of $$3 \text{mm}$$
- - Eight inflation layers at the walls with a thickness ratio of 1.3.
+ - Five inflation layers at the walls with a thickness ratio of 1.3.
  - Correct patch types for air and exhaust inlet, outlet, and pipe walls.